Tiny BASIC: Altair BASIC

 The earliest microcomputers, like the MITS Altair 8800, generally had no built-in input/output (I/O) beyond front-panel switches and LED lamps.
 Useful work generally required the addition of an I/O expansion card and the use of some form of terminal.
-At the time, video-based terminals were very expensive, much more than the computer itself, so many users turned to mechanical devices like the Teletype Model 33.
-The Model 33, like most teleprinters of the era, included a punch tape system intended to allow operators to pre-record their messages and then play them at "high speed", faster than typing the message live.
-For the early microcomputers, this provided a convenient computer storage format, allowing the users to write programs to paper tape and distribute them to other users.
+At the time, video-based terminals were very expensive, costing much more than the computer, so many users turned to mechanical devices like the Teletype Model 33.
+The Model 33, like most teleprinters of the era, included a tape punch system intended to allow operators to pre-record their messages and then play them at "high speed", faster than most individuals could type the message live.
+For the early microcomputers, this provided a convenient computer data storage format, allowing the users to write programs to paper tape and distribute them to other users.

-The Homebrew Computer Club met for the first time in March 1975, and its members soon used the meetings to swap software on punch tape.
+The Homebrew Computer Club met for the first time in March 1975, and its members soon used the meetings to swap software on punched tape.
 At the June meeting, a tape containing a pre-release version of Altair BASIC disappeared.
-The tape was given to Steve Dompier, who passed it on to Dan Sokol, who had access to a high speed tape punch.
+The tape was given to Steve Dompier, who passed it on to Dan Sokol, who had access to a high-speed tape punch.
 At the next meeting, 50 copies of Altair BASIC on paper tape appeared in a cardboard box.
 When Ed Roberts, founder of MITS, learned of this, he stated "Anyone who is using a stolen copy of MITS BASIC should identify himself for what he is, a thief."
-Bill Gates made this more formal, writing his an open letter to hobbyists, complaining that "As the majority of hobbyists must be aware, most of you steal your software."
+Bill Gates made this more formal, writing "An Open Letter to Hobbyists", complaining that "As the majority of hobbyists must be aware, most of you steal your software."